Chugach National Forest: Ecology

 The Chugach is a temperate rain forest in the Pacific temperate rain forest region.
 Here the forest occupies only a very narrow strip between the ocean and the icy alpine zone.
 The dominant trees are limited to Sitka spruce, western hemlock and mountain hemlock.
 This zone is known as the "sub-polar rainforest".

 The Kenai Peninsula section of the forest is home to over 200 colonies of seabirds, as well as between 3,000 and 5,000 bald eagles.
 Approximately the same number of eagles live in the Chugach National Forest as live in the entire contiguous United States.
 The Copper River Delta portion of the forest is the largest contiguous portion of the Western Hemisphere Shorebird Reserve Network and is "considered one of the most essential shorebird habitats in the world".
 The Delta provides habitat for over 20 million birds annually, and during the summer, one quarter of the world's trumpeter swans and dusky Canada geese call the Delta home.
-Mammals that inhabit this forest include coyote, timber wolf, moose, caribou, marten, Sitka black-tailed deer, mountain goat, black bears and grizzly bears.
+Mammals that inhabit this forest include coyote, grey wolf, moose, caribou, marten, Sitka black-tailed deer, mountain goat, black bears and grizzly bears.
 Dall sheep are also found; the Chugach is the only national forest where these animals can be seen.
 Humpback whales, sea lions and otters are found in the Chugach's waters.
 The waters around the forest also host all five species of Pacific salmon found in North America: chinook salmon, sockeye salmon, coho salmon, chum salmon and pink salmon.